Dreams are the seedlings of realities — James Allen

 The DRI promotes research into the relationship of dreams to physical, psychological and spiritual wellbeing.
 The intention of the DRI is to explore the effectiveness of dreams in therapeutic work and psycho-spiritual transformation.
 We support research into dreams from the spiritual perspective and also the use of dreams in research.

-Currently, the DRI is overseeing an NHS-approved study.
+The DRI is overseeing an NHS-approved study.
 This research examines how the exploration of dreams can support the emotional wellbeing of patients suffering from autoimmune disease.

 Patients suffering from autoimmune diseases have long been known to go through a significant emotional and psychological distress during the development of their disease.
 Although not properly documented, evidence suggests that autoimmune patients often experience vivid dreams but seldom share this highly charged emotional material with others (including their GP or clinicians).